bthrasher/TidyDataProject/CodeBook.md

 Variables
 ---------
-The 66 variables contained in the final dataset are only those within the original 561 that contain either means or standard deviations, excluding the meanFreq variables.
+The 66 measurement variables contained in the final dataset are only those within the original 561 that contain either means or standard deviations, excluding the meanFreq variables.
 See features.txt for a list of all the variables included in the original datasets.